dailymotion/hands-on-diagnosing-golang-apps/signals/README.md

 # Signals

-A standard way of interacting with a running process is to send signals to it.
-The classic one that everybody knows is the `KILL` signal, that force kill a process.
+A standard way of interacting with a running process is to send "signals" to it.
+The classic one that everybody knows is the `KILL` signal, that force-kill a process.

 You can send a signal using the `kill` command.
 You can pass it the signal to send with the `-s` option: